nusenu/ContactInfo-Information-Sharing-Specification/README.md

 "we-run-this-tor-relay"

 *relay-fingerprint* is the 40 character RSA SHA1 fingerprint of the Tor relay.

+For bridges:

+*hashed-fingerprint*.example.com
+value:
+"we-run-this-tor-bridge"

+*hashed-fingerprint* is the 40 character SHA1 hash of the bridge's fingerprint.

-Each relay has its own DNS record, a single TXT record MUST be returned per relay only.
+Each relay/bridge has its own DNS record, a single TXT record MUST be returned per relay/bridge only.

 ### pgp
 40 characters PGP key fingerprint (long form) without leading "0x" and without spaces.